This Week in Petroleum History, July 30 – August 5

 The friar, Juan Crespi, was the first person to use the term “bitumen” in describing these sticky pools in southern California – where crude oil has been seeping from the ground through fissures in the coastal plain sediments for more than 40,000 years.
 Native Americans used the substance for centuries to waterproof baskets and caulk canoes.

-Although commonly called the “tar pits,” the pools at Rancho La Brea are actually asphalt – not tar.
-The nearby Page Museum explains tar is a by-product made by the distillation of woody materials, such as peat, while asphalt is a naturally formed substance comprised of hydrocarbon molecules – petroleum.
+Although commonly called the “tar pits,” the pools at Rancho La Brea are actually asphalt – not tar, which is a by-product made by the distillation of woody materials, such as peat.
+Asphalt is a naturally formed substance comprised of hydrocarbon molecules – petroleum.
 Learn more about California oil seeps in Discovering the Le Brea Tar Pits.
 For a history of the asphalt, see Asphalt Paves the Way.

 August 3, 1942 – War brings “Big Inch” and “Little Big Inch” Pipelines